Keeping Your Relationship Strong When You’re in a Stepfamily

 Keep disagreements private.
 It’s always a good idea to avoid arguing in front of children.
 But when you are a stepfamily, it’s especially important.
 Young children may fear that you and your spouse will divorce.
 Children may also side with their biological parent, which leads to an “us against them” mentality that keeps the stepfamily from bonding.
 If you and your partner disagree on a matter, wait until you can discuss it without the children present.

 Take turns explaining why you’re angry—and listen to each other without interrupting.
-When you are talking, try to keep your tone neutral.
+When you are talking, make an effort to keep your tone neutral.
 Remember that your goal is to resolve your conflict, and that can only happen by keeping your emotions in check.

 Be respectful.
 Listen courteously while your partner expresses feelings and needs, and acknowledge them.
 Rather than belittle your partner’s perspective or seek to prove it wrong, try to stand in your partner’s place and see how it might look.